Derick-Zhang/mac-ssd-optimizer/README.md

 This tool will perform several tasks, listed below：

-1. enable TRIM(*), which will speed up your SSD and extend it's life.
+1. enable TRIM(*), which will speed up your SSD's writes and extend it's life.
-2. disable atime, whose effect is similar to the 1st item.
+2. disable atime, which will speed up your SSD's reads and extend it's life.
 3. disable SMS, which is useless for SSD.
 4. reboot automatically.

 - How to use?

-After the SSD and OSX being installed, follow the below steps:
+After the SSD and OSX being installed, follow the steps below:

 1. download this tool to your mac, you can place it in any directory.
 2. run the script: sudo make -f ssd_opt.makefile